Wasp and Insect Allergy

 This may develop within 10 minutes of a sting, so early intervention is essential.
 There is no predicting whether future stings will result in more or less severe allergic reactions or anaphylaxis.
 However, if a long time has lapsed since last stung, the reaction is likely to be less severe.

 Mild reactions require no more than a double dose of oral antihistamine such as 8mg Chlorpheniramine (Piriton) in older children and adults.
 More severe and generalised reactions in adults require immediate intra-muscular antihistamine administration (Chlorpheniramine 10mg), use of a B agonist asthma inhaler (Salbutamol) and oral corticosteroids (Prednisilone 30mg).
-Severe reactions with shock and respiratory difficulties require immediate intra-muscular adrenaline (1:1000) 0.5ml administration in adults (Epipen, Jext pen), as well as intra-muscular Chlorpheniramine 10mg and intra-muscular Hydrocortisone 200mg.
+Severe reactions with shock and respiratory difficulties require immediate intra-muscular adrenaline (1:1000) 0.5ml administration in adults (Epipen, Emerade and Jext pen), as well as intra-muscular Chlorpheniramine 10mg and intra-muscular Hydrocortisone 200mg.

 Adult patients find using a pre-loaded adrenaline syringe (Jext, Emerade or Epipen 300ug) very convenient in emergencies.
 They should have the dose repeated after 5 minutes if there is no satisfactory response.
 In children under 5 years of age, we give 0.1 to 0.3 ml of adrenaline (1:1000) depending on age and an Jext or Epipen Junior conveniently dispenses 150ug of adrenaline per dose.
 The patient should still immediately be taken to A&E after the adrenaline administration, for further assessment and monitoring.
 Measurement of Tryptase in the blood will also confirm that an allergic reaction has taken place.